 MRCY Shareholder News: Johnson Fistel Encourages Mercury Systems Shareholders with Losses to Contact the Firm Regarding Class Action Investigation

-/EIN News/ -- SAN DIEGO, Jan.
-14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether Mercury Systems, Inc. (“Mercury” or the “Company”) (NASDAQ: MRCY), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Jan.
+14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether Mercury Systems, Inc. ("Mercury" or the "Company") MRCY, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focus on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Mercury common stock?
 If you purchased Mercury common stock and suffered significant losses on your investment, join our investigation now: